alexsee/umbraco-container/README.md

     ports:
       - "80:80"
     volumes:
-      - ./App_Plugins:/output/App_Plugins
       - ./Logs:/output/umbraco/Logs
       - ./uSync:/output/uSync
       - ./Views:/output/Views
+      - ./wwwroot/css:/output/wwwroot/css
+      - ./wwwroot/fonts:/output/wwwroot/fonts
-      - ./wwwroot:/output/wwwroot
+      - ./wwwroot/media:/output/wwwroot/media
       - ./appsettings.json:/output/appsettings.json
+      - ./Data:/output/umbraco/Data
 ```

-**Note**: The docker-compose example maps the entire `wwwroot` folder to a local folder / docker volume.
-This can lead to issues since the container will also contain important files for Umbraco to work under this folder.
+**Note**: The docker-compose example maps the relevant subfolders of `wwwroot` to a local folder / docker volume individually.
+If you include the entire `wwwroot` directory, this can lead to upgrade issues since the container image itself contains the `wwwroot/umbraco` directory.
 Therefore, only include additional folders and files here such as the `css`, `media`, or `scripts` folders separately.